byteZero128/ChatApplication/README.md

 # ChatApplication
-protoype Node js express web application still in progress, uploading prototype files at the moment
+protoype Node js express web application still in progress, uploading prototype files at the moment, UI and design of this application uses the bootrap navbar and menu features, go to https://v4-alpha.getbootstrap.com/ and insert the bootstrap folder into the node modules.